chef/chef-web-docs/chef_master/source/google.rst

 Google Cloud Platform is a suite of cloud computing services that run on the same infrastructure that Google uses internally for its end-user products, such as Google Search and YouTube.
 Alongside a set of management tools, it provides a series of modular cloud services including computing, data storage, data analytics, and machine learning.
+This page outlines the different tools that can be used to integrate Chef with the Google Cloud Platform.

 knife
 =====================================================